 Registration allows us to know what is happening in the community and when.
 It give us an indication of the amount of food that will be coming in from the community so we can shift resources as necessary.
 It lets us support your Food & Fund Drive with information, promotions and other resources to ensure your work translates directly into the greatest amount of assistance for our community.
 Finally it allows us to acknowledge the work of individuals and organizations like yours, making a difference in our community, and inspire others to do what they can to help.

 What food items can be donated to The Food Bank of Waterloo Region?

-Please bring non-perishable food donations to the Donations door at The Food Bank of Waterloo Region (50 Alpine Court, Kitchener), or drop them in the designated bins located in most Waterloo Region grocery stores.
+Donations can be dropped off to the customer service door at The Food Bank of Waterloo Region (50 Alpine Court, Kitchener), or at designated food bank bins located in many grocery stores across Waterloo Region.

 Can I make a cash/cheque/credit card donation?

 Yes.
-Cash/cheque/credit card donations can be made online, in person at the reception desk, or mailed to The Food Bank of Waterloo Region (50 Alpine Court, Kitchener, Ontario, N2E 2M7).
-For credit card donations, please fill out the online form with your credit card information or you can make your credit card donation by phone by calling 519-743-5576.
+Financial donations can be made online, mailed or dropped off at our on-site mailbox at The Food Bank of Waterloo Region (50 Alpine Court, Kitchener).
+For credit card donations, please complete the online form or call: 519.743.5576.

 How are food/cash donations used?